logicalclocks/machine-learning-api/docs/integrations/python.md

 # Python Environments

-Connecting to the Model Registry from any Python environment requires setting up a Model Registry API key and installing the library.
-This guide explains step by step how to connect to the Model Registry from any Python environment such as your local environment.
+Connecting to the Model Management (Registry and Serving) from any Python environment requires setting up a Model Management API key and installing the library.
+This guide explains step by step how to connect to the Model Management from any Python environment such as the one on your laptop.

 ## Generate an API key

 In Hopsworks, click on your *username* in the top-right corner and select *Settings* to open the user settings.
 Select *API keys*.
-Give the key a name and select the project, modelregistry, dataset.create, dataset.view, dataset.delete scopes before creating the key.
+Give the key a name and select the *project*, *modelregistry*, *dataset.create*, *dataset.view*, *dataset.delete*, *serving*, *kafka* scopes before creating the key.
 Copy the key into your clipboard.
 More documentation can be found [here](https://hopsworks.readthedocs.io/en/stable/user_guide/hopsworks/apiKeys.html).

-Create a file called `modelregistry.key` in your designated Python environment and save the API key from your clipboard in the file.
+Create a file called `modelmanagement.key` in your designated Python environment and save the API key from your clipboard in the file.

 !!! success "Scopes"
     The API key should contain at least the following scopes: